The Mystery Of Karlie Kloss & Taylor Swift's Friendship Status Is Solved

 Advertisement

 When asked about her relationship with the “Look What You Made Me Do” singer, Kloss told the interviewer, “Don’t believe everything you read.”
 She explained that the two still talk regularly and remain great friends.
-With just a few words, Kloss completely squashed a number of rumours indicating the two women had fallen out.
-Rumour mills be damned.
+With just a few words, Kloss completely squashed a number of rumors indicating the two women had fallen out.
+Rumor mills be damned.

 Despite Kloss openly addressing the status of her relationship with Swift, there was one relationship she opted out of discussing: her love life.
 Kloss’ longtime boyfriend is Joshua Kushner, the founder of a health start-up and the little brother to Jared Kushner, Ivanka Trump’s husband and controversial senior adviser to President Donald Trump.

-While Kloss is keeping mum about her love life, her bestie has reportedly been living her best public life with English actor Joe Alwyn.
+While Kloss is playing mum about her love life, her bestie has reportedly been living her best public life with English actor Joe Alwyn.

 Love lives aside, #SquadGoals followers everywhere can join Jennifer Lawrence — who recently admitted even she wondered about the two women — is resting easy, knowing all is well between the two friends.